 When you are getting ready to submit your manuscript you will need to include the author names, their credentials, and their affiliations - but with so many institution names and affiliations, what do you do?
-UHN Research has developed guidance to help you with listing affiliations, find that guidance as a word document and in the text below.
+UHN Research has developed guidance to help you with listing affiliations, find that guidance as a PDF document and in the text below.

 This document provides guidance to UHN researchers on best practices for listing their names, UHN affiliations, and funding in publications to ensure consistency, maximize traceability and publicity.

 There is an increased push towards increasing accountability for scientists, research institutes, and funding agencies through more effective data collection of research outputs.

 As a researcher, you can better showcase your scientific output by ensuring that your publications are correctly attributed to you, your institution(s), and your funders in various databases.

 It is recommended that you publish under a consistent name format, and that you try to make that name format as unique as possible.
 Ensure that all future publications list your name in the same format, including those in which you are a co-author.

 For example, including a middle name or initial such as “H. C.” can help differentiate “Robert H. C. Chen” from the approximately 30 other “Robert Chen”s in the Web of Science database.
 This becomes particularly important in journals that only list the initials and last name of authors (e.g. ~15 “R. H. Chen”s vs ~235 “R. Chen”s in Web of Science).

 It is recommended that you do not publish under diminutive names (e.g. “Bob” instead of “Robert”) as analysts and database programs may not be aware of these aliases.
 If you prefer to go by an alias or diminutive name, it is recommended that you use that specific name in all your publications, including those in which you are a co-author.